- 1. The Requirement

-3.12.6 The project manager shall define the milestones at which the software supplier(s) progress will be reviewed and audited as a part of the acquisition activities.
+3.1.7 The project manager shall define and document the milestones at which the software developer(s) progress will be reviewed and audited.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.

 Click here to view the history of this requirement: SWE-037 History